trisha-agni/makemore/README.txt

-Description: In this project I have implemented a character-level language model.
+Description: In this project I have implemented a bigram character-level language model.

 What I learned: